docker/dockercraft/README.md

 The Minecraft server we use is [http://cuberite.org](http://cuberite.org).
 A custom Minecraft compatible game server written in C++. [github repo](https://github.com/cuberite/cuberite)

-This server accepts plugins, scripts written in LUA.
+This server accepts plugins, scripts written in Lua.
 So we did one for Docker. (world/Plugins/Docker)

 Unfortunately, there's no nice API to communicate with these plugins.
 But there's a webadmin, and plugins can be responsible for "webtabs".